Brining Recruitment Into The Future How important is digitalization in recruiting? (0:49)

 How would you do that?
 You have to make the data from your ATS easier to see.
 [There are] a bunch of companies that promise that if you give them what you need, they’ll restructure your data.

-What’s the ‘Maslow’s hierarchy of needs’ when it comes to tech for a staffing company?
+Setting Your Priorities What’s ‘Maslow’s hierarchy of needs’ when it comes to tech for a staffing company?
 (14:19)

-Coming back to the workflow thing that we're discussing; look at how much time you need to reach a short list that is presentable to your clients.
-How many phone calls you need to reach candidates.
-How many candidates you need to have at the phone [stage] in order to say, now I'm going to have a physical meeting or video meeting with enough candidates to have a short list.
+Coming back to the workflow thing that we're discussing; look at how much time you need to reach a shortlist that is presentable to your clients.
+How many phones calls do you need to reach candidates?
+How many candidates do you need to have at the phone [stage] in order to say, now I'm going to have a physical meeting or video meeting with enough candidates to have a shortlist.
 We are basically talking about a funnel.

 Usually, those metrics are linked to the time you need to reach your targets.
 Then over the different steps in your workflow, which ones are really low volume?
 Those are tasks you should definitely automate.

 Now there are some tools on the market that are like $50 per month.
 It's not a huge budget and those tools allow you to have some kind of automation to keep and save your people [from spending] time on useless tasks, [such as] sending messages and calling candidates… If you multiply that by 50 candidates a week, or more depending on the size of your team, you know the scalability of wasting money.

 Related: Best ATS Software / Best FREE ATS Software So you’re saying scheduling and email automation tools are most valuable?
 What other tools and ideas are valuable?
 (17:21)